brandongregory/dndhelp/src/5e-build-guides/mage-hunter-builds.md

 ### Paladin - Oath of the Watchers

 A mage hunter isn’t always motivated by revenge.
 Some are methodical in their approach, acting more as inquisitors than killers, holding magic users to a standard and seeking out those that violate this code of ethics.
 These inquisitors consider themselves part of a greater hierarchy—perhaps even one that’s higher than the laws of cities and nations.
 When a magic user steps over that line and becomes a true threat, these characters will hunt and kill these threats with religious zeal.

+Cassandra Pentaghast from the Dragon Age series is a great example of this, eventually becomeing the Inquisitor's right-hand woman in stopping a great threat.
+[This early clip from when she was a Seeker](https://www.youtube.com/watch?v=mxjOV0lmkh4&t=140s), from her spin-off movie _Dawn of the Seeker_, shows her in her element: hunting down cultists and stopping them from performing their deadly rituals.
+As she grows into this role (as we see her in _Dragon Age Inquisition_), we see her transition from a brash young fighter into someone obsessed with the truth, even if it's not what she wants to hear.
+Cassandra has a reputation for being stubborn, but it's her willingness to change what she thinks and feels based on the truth she uncovers that really defines her.

 Thematically, Paladins are great mage hunters because they have a very strict code of ethics that defines very clearly who they will hurt and who they won’t; this can easily extend to magic users specifically and give some definition to what kinds of transgressions are punishable by death.
 Paladins gain some mechanical benefits that aid in mage hunting as well—most notably, their level 6 feature Aura of Protection, which gives a bonus to all saving throws, giving them great defense against enemy mages.